-advantageous to the defendant.
-See In re Winship, 397 U.S. at 364 ("Where one party has at stake an interest of transcending value-as a criminal defendant his liberty-this margin of error is reduced as to him by the process of placing on the other party the burden of . . . persuading the factfinder at the conclusion of the trial of his guilt beyond a reasonable doubt.") (quoting Speiser v Randall, 357 US 513, 525-26; 78 S Ct 1332; 2 L Ed 2d 1460 (1958)).
-Substantively, the burden of proof in a criminal trial is advantageous to the defendant because of what must be proven.
+Because the question of consent became a critical factor in determining whether or not Cullen should be required to register as a sex offender, the Michigan legislature retroactively made consent - or non-consent - an element of the offense.
+Accordingly, the burden should have been on the State to prove there was no consent in order to impose the harsh requirement of sex offender registration.
+Shifting the burden to Cullen to prove his 'innocence' on the issue of non-consent is a violation of his due process rights.
+This conforms to the manner in which delinquency adjudicatory hearings are conducted generally, where the burden of proof rests with the prosecution because it is both substantively and procedurally advantageous to the defendant.
+See Winship, 397 U.S. at 364 ("Where one party has at stake an interest of transcending value-as a criminal defendant his liberty-this margin of error is reduced as to him by the process of placing on the other party the burden of . . . persuading the fact-finder at the conclusion of the trial of his guilt beyond a reasonable doubt.") (quoting Speiser v.
+Randall, 357 U.S. 513, 525-26 (1958)).
 In any criminal trial, the prosecution bears the burden of proving all elements of the crime beyond a reasonable doubt.
-In re Winship, 397 US at 364.
-Although the State need not disprove all affirmative defenses beyond a reasonable doubt (Patterson v New York, 432 US 197, 210; 97 S Ct 2319; 53 L Ed 2d 281(1977)), it is required to disprove an affirmative defense that negates a required element of a crime.
-Gall v Parker, 231 F3d 265, 287 (Fed 6, 2000), cert. denied Parker v Gall, 450 US 989; 101 S Ct 1529; 67 L Ed 2d 824 (1981), overruled on other grounds by Bowling v Parker, 344 F3d 487, 501 n.
-3 (Fed 6, 2003).
+Winship, 397 US at 364.
+Although the State need not disprove all affirmative defenses beyond a reasonable doubt (Patterson v.
+New York, 432 U.S. 197, 210 (1977)), it is required to disprove an affirmative defense that negates a required element of a crime.
+Gall v.
+Parker, 231 F.3d 265, 287 (6th Cir.
+2000), cert. denied Parker v.
+Gall, 450 U.S. 989 (1981), overruled on other grounds by Bowling v.
+Parker, 344 F.3d 487, 501 n.
+3 (6th Cir.
+2003).
 In Michigan, courts specifically recognize that the burden of proving all elements of a crime beyond a reasonable doubt includes disproving any affirmative defenses.
-Thompson, 117 Mich App at 528-29.
+Thompson, 117 Mich.
+App. at 528-29.